 Additional Strategies for App Purchases

 In Q4 of 2015, 54% of mobile transactions occurred in apps, versus 46% on mobile browsers.
 Mobile is here to stay and will only continue to grow.
 This is just the tip of the iceberg when it comes to strategies for sustaining app growth and increasing revenue.
-If you’re interested in more tips to increase app purchases, check out the slides for our webinar, 7 Strategies to Increase App Purchases.
-We’ve also just released the 2016 Mobile Growth Handbook, complete with industry insights, must-read blogs, and statistics on the mobile industry.
-Use the button below to download your copy.
+If you’re interested in more tips, check out the 2016 Mobile Growth Handbook for industry insights, must-read blogs, and statistics on the mobile industry.